Get started with IT at UWE Bristol

 Office 365 contains the core software you will be using at UWE.
 It includes UWE Email and 1TB of personal storage called OneDrive.
 This is all accessible through the myUWE student portal.
-Please see Office 365 for UWE Students for more information.
-Software specific to your course is provided locally by your faculty.
-For help setting up your UWE email account on your mobile see Outlook help.
+More information can be found via Office 365 for UWE Students.

 You can use your username and password to connect to the wireless network at UWE.
-This network is called 'Eduroam'.
-Please see Connecting to Wi-Fi to connect your own mobile devices.
+This network is called Eduroam.

-UWEmobile is a native application for iPhone and Android, it keeps you connected to the University of the West of England and gives you access to the most useful information you need on the move.
+UWEmobile is a native application for iPhone and Android.
+It keeps you connected to University of the West of England and gives you access to the most useful information you need on the move.

 UWE offers a chargeable student print system called Pharos.
 All students are automatically given a Pharos account.